 can be downloaded from the eXist-db

-Once you have build and installed the app, you can upload the package xars to
+Once you have built and installed the app, you can upload the package xars you wish to

 distribute into the collection